-Though academic careers often take a straightforward progression from undergraduate studies to a related graduate-level discipline, the path that led neuroscientist Brannon Green to an STPF fellowship at the Department of Justice took many twists and turns.
+Though academic careers often take a straightforward progression from undergraduate studies to a related graduate-level discipline, the path that led neuroscientist Brannon Green to a AAAS Science & Technology Policy Fellowship (STPF) at the Department of Justice took many twists and turns.

 As an undergraduate, the California native studied Spanish and then added psychology to his degree program at California State University-Chico, followed by a stint teaching English in Korea after graduation.
 Despite initially not thinking he’d pursue advanced academics, Green returned to CSU Chico for a master’s program in psychology, where he discovered an increasing interest in the brain basis of behavior—biological psychology.

 It was during graduate studies that he started musing on how psychology and behavior relate to the criminal justice system: how socioeconomic factors play into decision-making and an individual sense of helplessness; recidivism; and broader issues with the justice system itself.
 Yet, Green was ultimately more drawn to research in cognition and the perception of sound, so he pursued a Ph.D. in neuroscience at Georgetown University.

 A year after completing his doctoral studies, Green decided that traditional academic research wasn’t the right environment for him to thrive, both personally and professionally.
 He started to cast about for other ways to apply a scientific approach to problem-solving, and hit on the STPF program after colleagues who had been through the program encouraged him to apply.

 Criminal justice, again, was not in the forefront of his mind when he was accepted, Green said, but it quickly emerged as an intriguing option for applied science.